cunla/fakeredis-py/.github/CONTRIBUTING.md

   If you are looking for support, you might want to check [this section](#i-have-a-question)).
 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/cunla/fakeredis-py/issues?q=label%3Abug).
-- Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
+- Also make sure to search the internet (including Stack Overflow) to see if users outside the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback)